abyssaldragonz/UICbites/README.md

     * `react-papaparse`
     * `vite-plugin-svgr`
 * Getting started with [Python + Flask](https://flask.palletsprojects.com/en/stable/)
-    * Flask was chosen for this project because compared to Django, flask has a much less of a learning curve.
-In addition, Flask is usually prefered for smaller apps, while Django for bigger ones.
+    * Flask was chosen for this project because compared to Django, Flask has a much less of a learning curve.
+In addition, Flask is usually prefered for smaller apps, while Django for bigger apps.
+    * We are happy with our choice to use Flask for this project and we would use it again.

 <!-- - Use this html element to create a back to top button. -->